thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/3_mosaic/1_millefiori/cat-90.md

 ## Comments and Comparanda

-For the production technique see [[Dawes 2002]] and comments on {% cat '85.AF.85' %}.
+For the production technique see {% cite 'Dawes 2002' %} and comments on {% cat '85.AF.85' %}.
 On cast, angular vessels see comments on {% cat '78.AF.32' %}.

 ## Provenance